thgengineering/Microsoft-Azure-Trainings/Service Bus/Queue/README.md

 	g.
 Select Create.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.

 <b>Get the Connection String</b>
 1. Go to your resource group and select the service bus you just created
 2. Navigate to Shared Access Policies from the left panel
+3. In the Shared access policies screen, click RootManageSharedAccessKey.
+4. In the Policy: RootManageSharedAccessKey window, click the copy button next to Primary Connection String, to copy the connection string to your clipboard for later use.
+Paste this value into Notepad or some other temporary location.
+5. Repeat the previous step, copying and pasting the value of Primary key to a temporary location for later use.

+<b>Create a Queue in the Azure Portal</b>
+1. Select Queue in the left navigation
+2. On the Queues page, select + Queue on the toolbar.
+3. Enter a name for the queue, and leave the other values with their defaults.
+Click Create.

+<b>Send messsages to your Queue</b>
+1. Open up OVC.Demo.Queue.Sender folder and open up the solution file
+2. Open up the Program.cs file
+3. Inside the Program.cs file change the ServiceBusConnectionString and QueueName variable to reflect your Service Bus Queue
+4. Run the code
+5. Check in your Service Bus Queue to see that your messages have been delivered.

+<b> Recieve Messages from your Queue</b>
+1. Open up the OVC.Demo.Queue.Reciever folder and open up the solution file.
+2. Open up the Program.cs file
+3. Inside the Program.cs file change the ServiceBusConnectionString and QueueName variable to reflect your Service Bus Queue
+4. Run the code
+5. Check in your Service Bus Queue to see that your messages have been received.